python/devguide/grammar.rst

 * Certain changes may require tweaks to the library module pyclbr.

+* Lib/lib2to3/Grammar.txt may need changes to match the Grammar.

 * Documentation must be written!

 * After everything has been checked in, you're likely to see a new